 Employees are considered to work at the “same establishment” if they work for the same employer at workplaces located in the same geographical region, no larger than a county, taking into account population distribution, economic activity, and the presence of municipalities.

 Differences in rate of pay are permissible when they are based on:

-• A system which measures earnings by quality or quantity of production
+• A system that measures earnings by quality or quantity of production

 • Any bona fide factor other than sex such as education, training, or experience.

-• The employer uses a particular employment practice that creates a disparate impact on the basis of sex;
+• The employer uses a particular employment practice that creates a disparate impact based on sex;

 • An alternative employment practice exists that would serve the same business purpose without producing the pay difference; and

 • The employer has refused to adopt the alternative practice.

 It is unlawful for an employer to prohibit an employee from inquiring about, discussing, or disclosing his or her wages or the wages of another employee.
 An employer may have a written policy establishing reasonable workplace and ...